Skip to content

 Reach out to friends you have been meaning to see.
 Plan regular get-togethers.
 Be honest about what you are going through — chances are, several of your peers are in the exact same boat.

-Not all social needs require other people.
+And embrace solo time.
 Learning to enjoy your own company is one of the most valuable skills you can develop at this stage.
 Solo dining, solo travel, solo walks — these are not signs of loneliness.
 They are signs of self-sufficiency.

 Redefine Your Relationship With Your Children